← All posts

 • how stale or conflicting state is handled

-Those answers will tell you far more about the seriousness of the system than a headline claim about context length.
+Those answers will tell you far more about the quality of the system than a headline claim about context length.